CAAPIM/Microgateway/get-started/get-further/aws/AWS_Integration_Sample_use_case_2.md

       ```

 ##### upload file to S3 bucket <a name="upload_S3_bucket"></a>
-- create an API to request for a signed url to upload file 'echo.jar' to "mgw-deployment-bucket"
+- create an API to request for a signed url to upload file 'replicate.zip' to "deployment-bucket-test"
     ```json
     {
       "Service": {